doc4d/docs/docs/ViewPro/method-list.md

 The `VP REMOVE TABLE` command <!-- REF #_method_.VP REMOVE TABLE.Summary -->removes the specified table<!-- END REF -->.

-In *vpAreaName*, pass the name of the area where the table is located.
+In *vpAreaName*, pass the name of the area where the table to remove is located.

 In *tableName*, pass the name of the table to remove.

 In *options*, you can specify what is removed.
 Possible values are:

 |Constant|Value|Description|
 |---|---|---|